chrisbodger/VeinCam/Software/VeinCam-Tutorial.md

 ```
 These are the last of the softwares required to run the VeinCam software - Flask is a python framework that extends what python can do, and is useful in our case to convert HTML into python commands (loading the webstream and controlling its parameters).
 The picamera module is for the camera itself, as the full library is not present within the python environment.

-Download our [launcher.sh](Software/Final/launcher.sh) file and our [app.py](Software/Final/app.py) file and save them to the home directory.
-Put the app.py file into a folder called pistream.
+Download our [final code archive](Software/Final.zip) and save them to the home directory (/home/pi).

 In a terminal, run the below command
 ```